wagood/laralist/README.md

 * [Strictus](https://github.com/php-strictus/strictus) brings strict typing for local variables into PHP.
 With Strictus, you can control the types of local variables using different patterns.

 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)

+* [TailwindMerge](https://github.com/gehrisandro/tailwind-merge-laravel) for Laravel allows you to merge multiple Tailwind CSS classes and automatically resolves conflicts between classes by removing classes conflicting with a class defined later.
+This is especially helpful when you want to override Tailwind CSS classes in your Blade components.

 * [Beautiful toast notifications for Livewire](https://github.com/masmerise/livewire-toaster)